spoiled72/spoiled72/README.md

 - 👋 Hi, I’m @spoiled72
-- 👀 I’m interested in crypto gpu mining.
-I have build several rigs following BBT and Voskcoin.
+- 👀 WOW!
+2025: Started Computer Systems Technology!
+Next 2 years learning programing!!
+- I’ve built several crypto rigs thru 2017-2019.
-- 🌱 I’m currently learning AI works and chatGPT...
+- 🌱 I’m currently learning the baskics of computer operation, programing, and IT repair.
+Trying to incorporate AI into some of my learning.
-- 💞️ I’m not looking to collaborate right now.
+- 💞️ I’m just starting to learn and expand my repository thru George Brown College.
-- 📫 How to reach me ...
+- 📫 Reach me on here if ya have the need!!

 <!---
 spoiled72/spoiled72 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.